webtoknow/web-dev-security-lab/slides/01-00-introduction.md

 # System Requirements

-To perform the exercises on your private computer you need
+To perform the exercises you need

 * _either_ [Node.js](https://nodejs.org) (20.x or 18.x)
 * _or_ [Docker](https://www.docker.com/)

+_:information_source: On your company computer, please locate the guide detailing how to install Node.js.
+Once the installation process is finished, you can verify it by executing `node -v` on the command line._

-_:information_source: On the university computers Node.js should already be available.
-You can verify this by running `node -v` on the command line.
-It should display a 18.x (or higher) version._
+_:information_source: On the university computers, Node.js should already be accessible.
+You can confirm this by executing `node -v` on the command line._

 _:computer: You can always fall back to your personal laptop for the exercises as it should be free from virtualization, proxying or